jcbvm/ember-api-requests/README.md

 ## Usage

-To use the service, inject it into your route, component, service or other part of your app.
+To use the service, inject it into your route, component, service or other part of your ember app.

 Suppose your application adapter has `/api` as namespace and you have a model called `user` and you want to check if an username already exists: